VaAndCob/firmware/ipodsmartdock/readme.md

 - A new firmware update notification on the About page added

 2.0.3
-- Online firmware update OTA
+- Online OTA firmware update added
 - Captive portal home page added
 - Light Ring Support